 When discussing your finances with our debt advice team, we’ll be sure to take into account all applicable avenues and options when it comes to your own personal debt and circumstances.
 It’s incredibly important that we build a rapport and trust with you early on so that we can ensure to understand your situation as clearly as possible.
 We offer completely impartial, individual advice and support – without question.
 There are other options we will discuss with you before you consider bankruptcy as a viable avenue, too – here is a brief breakdown of options which may or may not apply to your own situation.

-An IVA Debt Solution is often the most viable option available to debtors right away.
+An IVA Debt Solution is often the most viable option available to creditors right away.
 Through this route, you will simply need to submit a monthly repayment to an independent practitioner, who will be able to liaise with and hold off any creditors while you make payments.
 This route is effective, though for many people it may not be particularly efficient.
 It is, however, one of the most advisable options to take if you owe several lenders considerable debt.

 Similar to the IVA, a Trust Deed in Scotland would be available if you are able to make regular payments of an agreed amount.
 Get in touch for more details on this debt relief process.